Bakhtiyar-Garashov/3-tier-aws-stack/README.md

     - `vpc/`
       - `v1.0.0/`

 Modules folder contains each local module and each local module is built as a wrapper on top of open-source [Terraform modules](https://registry.terraform.io/namespaces/terraform-aws-modules) provided by community.
-I believe leveraging open source modules is best approach for provision as they have been proven and tested by many projects and the effor to write them from absolute scratch is unnecessary.
+I believe leveraging open source modules is best approach for provision as they have been proven and tested by many projects and the effort to write them from absolute scratch is unnecessary.

 Let's now explain preferred module structure.
 In each module I am using local versioning by folder names, following semantic version.
 However best approach would be a separate git repos for each module and using git tags and releases as version.
 Each module consists of files below: